weecology/NeonTreeEvaluation/README.md

 # A multi-sensor benchmark dataset for detecting individual trees in airborne RGB, Hyperspectral and LIDAR point clouds

 Individual tree detection is a central task in forestry and ecology.
 Few papers analyze proposed methods across a wide geographic area.
 The NeonTreeEvaluation dataset is a set of bounding boxes drawn on RGB imagery for 22 sites in the National Ecological Observation Network (NEON).
 Each site covers a different forest type(e.g. [TEAK](https://www.neonscience.org/field-sites/field-sites-map/TEAK)).
 This dataset is the first to have consistant annotations across a variety of ecosystems for co-registered RGB, LiDAR and hyperspectral imagery.
+In total this repo holds 30975 Tree annotations.

 Evaluation images are included in this repo under /evaluation folder.
 Annotation files (.xml) are included in this repo under /annotations/